kamailio/kamailio-wiki/docs/features/new-in-5.4.x.md

 ### janssonrpcc

 -   remove redundant str trim implementation and use the one from core
--   replaced str dup wrapers with the functions from core
+-   replaced str dup wrappers with the functions from core

 ### jsonrpcc